-As previously disclosed, UTC has been involved in administrative review proceedings with the German Tax Office, which concern approximately €215 million (approximately \$235 million) of tax benefits that we have claimed related to a 1998 reorganization of the corporate structure of Otis operations in Germany.
+As previously disclosed, UTC has been involved in administrative review proceedings with the German Tax Office, which concern approximately &215 million (approximately &235 million) of tax benefits that we have claimed related to a 1998 reorganization of the corporate structure of Otis operations in Germany.
 Upon audit, these tax benefits were disallowed by the German Tax Office.
-UTC estimates interest associated with the aforementioned tax benefits is an additional approximately €118 million (approximately \$129 million).
+UTC estimates interest associated with the aforementioned tax benefits is an additional approximately &118 million (approximately \$129 million).
 On August 3, 2012, we filed suit in the local German Tax Court (Berlin-Brandenburg).
 In 2008 the German Federal Tax Court (FTC) denied benefits to another taxpayer in a case involving a German tax law relevant to our reorganization.
 The determination of the FTC on this other matter was appealed to the European Court of Justice (ECJ) to determine if the underlying German tax law is violative of European Union principles.
 On September 17, 2009, the ECJ issued an opinion in this case that is generally favorable to the other taxpayer and referred the case back to the FTC for further consideration of certain related issues.
 In May 2010, the FTC released its decision, in which it resolved certain tax issues that may be relevant to our suit and remanded the case to a lower court for further development.
-In 2012, the lower court decided in favor of the other taxpayer and the German Government again appealed the findings to the FTC.
-In November 2014, the FTC ruled in favor of the German Government, and against the other taxpayer.
-We believe that the FTC decision in the case involving the other taxpayer is not determinative of the outcome in our case, and we will continue vigorously to litigate the matter.
+In 2012, the lower court of the German Government again appealed the findings to the FTC.
+In November 2014, the FTC ruled in favor of the German Government again appealed the findings to the FTC decision in the case involving the other taxpayer, we fully accrued for the matter.
 However, in light of the FTC decision in the case involving the other taxpayer, we fully accrued for the matter during the quarter ended December 31, 2014.
-While we continue to litigate the matter at the local German Tax Court, UTC made tax and interest payments to German tax authorities of €275 mill
+While we continue to litigate the matter at the local German Tax Court, UTC made tax and interest payments to German tax authorities of &275 million (approximately \$300 million) through December 31, 2015 to avoid additional interest accruals pending final resolu